openjs-foundation/openvis-collab-space/README.md

-# Open Visualizatoin Collaboration Space
+# Open Visualization Collaboration Space

 The Open Visualization Collaboration Space “OpenVis” is a forum within the OpenJS Foundation to neutrally govern the most comprehensive and widely adopted visualization libraries based on JavaScript and WebGL.